mileweb/docs-content-cdn/docs/recipes/api-acceleration.md

   origin_fast_route on; #enable the Fast Route to origin }
 ```
-* You also need to make sure the correct certificate is attached to this property:
+* You also need to make sure the correct certificate is attached to this property.
 <p align=center><img src="/docs/resources/images/recipes/api/attach-certificate.png" alt="attach certificate" width="600"></p>
 * You can test the above property [in staging](/docs/portal/edge-configurations/testing-property#testing-property-in-staging)
 and then deploy to production.